 - A science GPA of 3.50 or higher at the time of graduation

-A minor in Biology is available, however, students majoring in Biochemistry, Biotechnology, and Medical Technology may not earn a minor in Biology or Chemistry.
+A minor in Biology is available, however, students majoring in Biochemistry, Biotechnology, and Medical Laboratory Science may not earn a minor in Biology or Chemistry.
 A student wishing to take any Biology course for the Biology minor must meet the prerequisite(s) for the particular course.
 Students must take six courses that count in the Biology major, excluding seminar courses.
 Please see an academic advisor for more information.
 Specific information regarding minor requirements may be found in the Academic Information section of the catalog.

 The following courses may not count toward a minor in Biology: